 In this post, we’ll take a look at more than a dozen interactive websites that can inspire your own web design.
 Then, we’ll walk through some actionable steps you can take to make your site interactive.

-Interactive websites either respond to a user’s interaction or guide the user journey with captivating animations, videos, and other interactive elements.
+Interactive websites either respond to a user’s interaction or guide the user journey with captivating animations, videos, and other interactive elements (like on this homepage).
 This type of website does more than delight users — it helps keep them engaged on the site for longer.
 Here are some of the best examples of interactive design.

 Fern is an Atlanta-based animation and design studio that specializes in animation, illustration, and storytelling.
 Their website offers multiple ways for visitors to interact, including horizontal scrolling, animated text, GIFs, and video backgrounds.